 He goes on to say, “The second theme in the movement is THE reason I chose to orchestrate the piece.”
 Considering the almost-addictive qualities of that theme, I can easily see how Mr. Matmati could be so completely smitten by it.

 On June 1, 2021, Pieter-Jelle de Boer and the Paris Conservatoire Orchestra recorded Matmati’s orchestral arrangement.
-Seeing as how Florent Schmitt’s own arrangement of the music appears to be lost, it is gratifying to know that we now have an alternative version as the “next-best thing.”
-Even though it is non-commercial audio documentation, here’s hoping that the new recording will soon be made available for music-lovers everywhere to hear.
+Seeing as how Florent Schmitt’s own arrangement of the music appears to be lost, it is gratifying that we now have an alternative version as the “next-best thing.”
+Even though it is non-commercial audio documentation, here’s hoping that the new recording will be made available for music-lovers everywhere to hear.